GoogleCloudPlatform/cloud-data-quality/README.md

 ### Installing

-Ensure you have Python version >3.8.6 installed.
-We suggest using [pyenv](https://github.com/pyenv/pyenv).
+Ensure you have installed:
+* Python version >3.8.6.
+We suggest using pyenv: https://github.com/pyenv/pyenv
+* gcloud SDK (for interacting with GCP): https://cloud.google.com/sdk/docs/install

 #### Installing from source